blyxyas/blog/content/posts/enough-ai.md

 - Use small, personally-owned webpages.
 If you're in a stable financial situation, donate to the ones you use the most!
 - Migrate from corporate-owned social media (e.g. Twitter) to open ones (e.g. Mastodon), if you cannot find one, use an alternative open front-end.
-For example, instead of using Youtube, I use [Invidious](https://invidious.io) (no ads, no tracking, no fingerprinting, and it stablishes a better relationship with the platform)
+For example, instead of using Youtube, I use [Invidious](https://invidious.io) (no ads, no tracking, no fingerprinting, and it establishes a better relationship with the platform)

 Always remember that you're not alone, there are people interested in